 U.S. Attorney's Office Warns Skilled Nursing Facilities Not to Refuse Treatment to People with Opioid Use Disorder

-This matter was handled by Assistant U.S. Attorney Gregory Dorchak of Lelling’s Civil Rights Unit.
+Assistant U.S. Attorney Gregory Dorchak of Rollins’ Civil Rights Unit handled this matter.

 The Civil Rights Unit of the U.S. Attorney’s Office was established in 2015 with the mission of enhancing federal civil rights enforcement.
 For more information on the Office’s civil rights efforts, please visit www.justice.gov/usao-ma/civil-rights.